 This means that you can set Config Data which can be shared between Workflows in the same Projects and Solutions.
 You could then use, for example, "email-address" and "email-subject" as config data that is shared across multiple Workflows in the same Project (be sure to read the note on Avoiding Project Config Errors).

 Project Config Data can be used for two main purposes:

 Set default values for the config data which are auto-set in all workflows.
 For example you wish "email-address" to be set as "firstname.lastname@example.org" across all workflows.
 In this case you would set the default value as such, and set it to be hidden in the End User Config wizard so that it is set without the End User needing to know about it.

 Make fields available for End Users to set their own values in the End User Configuration Wizard.
 For example your goal might be for End Users to be able to e.g. set their own email address and over-ride the default value, specify the department they work in, or choose which Salesforce account types they are interested in.
 Any time you use Config Data in a workflow it will be available in the End User Configuration Wizard for an End User to set their own value, unless you set it to 'hidden' in the Solution Editor.

 Creating config data

 Prerequisite: Before reading this section, please be sure to look at the simple visual intro to how Config Data is managed on the Embedded Overview page here

 In order to actually use Config Data in the workflow editor, you must use a JSON path in the form of

-When entering values into a field for any workflow step, you can create/enter config data by:
+When entering values into a field for any workflow step, you can create / enter config data by selecting convert to config: